wildxmxtt/spotbot2/README.md

 # Spotbot 2
 A discord bot that scrapes users spotify links from a set channel and automatically adds those songs to a set spotify playlist.
-Think of it like and *over* engineered collaborative playlist.
+Think of it like an *over* engineered collaborative playlist.

 ## Table of Contents